 Economy

-Norðurál’s operating income amounted to approximately ISK 109 billion in 2024 and the company’s profit after taxes was ISK 2.4 billion.
+Norðurál’s operating income amounted to around ISK 102 billion in 2025, and the company’s loss after taxes amounted to ISK 6.5 billion, compared to a profit of ISK 2.4 billion in 2024.

-Norðurál’s tax path includes all major taxes and public charges that the company pays or collects in Iceland, along with a counterpart contribution to the appropriate employee’s pension funds.
+Norðurál’s tax path includes all major taxes and public charges that the company pays in Iceland, along with a counterpart contribution to the appropriate employee’s standard pension funds.

 Information presented in Norðurál’s tax path is intended to shed light on the extent of what Norðurál’s operations return to society in the form of statutory fees.